 For example, you could opt for a traditional bank funded solution typically targeted at your top 50-100 suppliers.
 Or if you have excess cash available, you could put that cash to work by taking advantage of early payment discounts.
 But what if you want the flexibility to switch between the two funding models, or use both models simultaneously?

 There’s more than one way to offer early payments to your suppliers.
 Most vendors in this space offer a solution based on one of two different models:

 If you’re a retailer, for example, your business cycle will have peaks and troughs throughout the year.
-During holiday season you might have plenty of cash, and be looking to deploy it effectively by paying suppliers early and improving your gross profit margin.
-At other times of the year, you might want to deploy cash elsewhere, for example in order to ramp up stock purchasing, accordingly you may prefer to switch to third party funding during these periods – all without impacting your suppliers early payment needs.
+During holiday season you might have plenty of cash and be looking to deploy it effectively by paying suppliers early and improving your gross profit margin while, at other times of the year, you might want to deploy cash elsewhere, for example in order to ramp up stock purchasing, accordingly you may prefer to switch to third party funding during these periods – all without impacting your suppliers’ early payment needs.